guardian/price-migration-engine/docs/amendment-effective-date-computation.md

 }
 ```

-The only relevant bit of cohort spec we need for the computation of a subscription's start date is the `earliestAmendmentEffectiveDate`.
+The only relevant bit of cohort spec we need for the computation of a subscription's effective date is the `earliestAmendmentEffectiveDate`.

 Let us assume thay the notification period for this migration is `[-49, -36]`.
 This is Pascal's notation for the fact that we start notifying at -49 days and alarm at -36.